GoodBoyNinja/Get-Layers-Label-Colors-using-CEP/README.md

 requires  [using nodejs as part of your project](https://www.davidebarranca.com/2015/12/html-panel-tips-19-cc2015-1-cep6-1-node-js-fixes/).

 ### limitations
-Will not work on After-Effects beta.
+- Will not work on After-Effects beta.
 If you want it to work, make sure the path to the preferences file says "After-Effects (Beta)" instad of "After-Effects".
+- Will only work in English After-Effects because the preferences file name is language based (can be fixed by getting the file with the suffix "general.txt")
-If you do, feel free to contirbute to this repo by fixing it.
+If you do, feel free to contirbute to this repo with solutions.

 # Support